nir9/itemslide/README.md

 - disable_slide - disable swiping and panning {default: false}
 - disable_autowidth - disable calculation of width {default: false}
 (if you want to do it manually)
+- start - index of slide that appears when initializing {default: 0}

 ### Methods
 ##### Get